We focus our research on underestimated geopolitical developments that could impact the real economy and markets.

 Disclaimer: a “must read”

-Any person wanting to use our geopolitical research as input for investment decisions does so at his/her own risk and needs to know that one and the same analysis can lead to different actions.
+Any person wanting to use our geopolitical insights as input for investment decisions does so at his/her own risk and needs to know that one and the same analysis can lead to different actions.
 This depends on the investors’s goals, risk tolerance, risk budget, portfolio allocation, overall asset structure, net debt, cash flow projection, life expectancy, ethical and religious beliefs.
 Christian strongly encourages investors to seek advice and check differing views before taking any decision affecting their investments, profession, business or family.

 Christian does not assume any responsibility for the opinions expressed by other specialists (strategists, economists, analysts etc) that contribute to this website.
 They are independent in their views and research – and we aim at respecting that.
 Their independence is important, it allows us to benefit from their analysis and to learn from one another.
 We don’t want a mono-culture, neither do we want only contributors that agree with Christian’s opinion.